paulwaite87/worldmap/README.md

 ships on the map.
 That can be useful if you have a lot of vessels being displayed.
 You can add as many regions as you want.

-If this all worked as it should, you will see the logs showing that both the `harvester` and the `map_builder` are working.
+If this all worked as it should, you will see the logs showing that the `shipping_collector`, `weather_scanner` and the `map_builder` are all working.

 A healthy repeating cycle will look something like this in the logs: